 It bothers me to no end that people have such cavalier excuses regarding why they don’t want to wear life jackets on the water in a boat.

-In my 40 years at the Nebraska Game and Parks Commission I have seen my share of boating tragedies.
+In my 41 years at the Nebraska Game and Parks Commission, I have seen my share of boating tragedies.
 I have seen the victims of boating fatalities who were not wearing their life jackets.

 You never, ever forget them.

-Often the victims of those fatalities died right in front of close family members and good friends who couldn’t do anything to help because the calamity happened so fast, in seconds.
+Often the victims died right in front of close family members and good friends who couldn’t do anything to help because the calamity happened so fast, in seconds, in dark water.

-The truth is: Nobody plans on having a boating accident, let alone a fatality, but most of the boating-related fatalities that occur in Nebraska each year have one thing in common – the person who drowned was not wearing their life jacket!
+The truth is: Nobody plans on having a boating accident, let alone a fatality, but most of the boating-related fatalities that occur in Nebraska each year have one thing in common – the person who drowned was most likely not wearing their life jacket!

-Annually in the U.S. the leading cause of death with recreational boating has been drowning, and more than 80 percent of those victims were not wearing life jackets, according to the Boat U.S. Foundation.
+Annually in the U.S. the leading cause of death with recreational boating has been drowning, and 90 percent of those victims were not wearing life jackets, according to the Boat U.S. Foundation.

-We at the Nebraska Game and Parks Commission powerfully urge that you wear a life jacket when recreating on the water.
+With that in mind, we at the Nebraska Game and Parks Commission powerfully urge you to wear a life jacket when recreating on the water.
 The law states that every vessel, except sailboards, must carry one U.S. Coast Guard approved Type I, II, III or V flotation device of suitable size for each person on board; except that no child age 12 or under is allowed aboard any vessel when not wearing a life preserver or jacket of suitable size, except when waterfowl hunting in an anchored boat.

-Jeff Clauson, Nebraska’s Boating Law Administrator and Chief Boating Enforcement Officer, says boating responsibly and properly wearing a life jacket can help keep you and your loved ones stay safe while still enjoying a great day on the water.
+Jeff Clauson, Nebraska’s Boating Law Administrator and principal boating enforcement officer, says boating responsibly and properly wearing a life jacket can help keep you and your loved ones stay safe while still enjoying a great day on the water.

 Over the years, Clauson has retrieved people from the water for different reasons, but when it comes to boating accidents, there is one common denominator he’s seen that separates what might have been a rescue from a recovery – a life jacket.

-“When a person drowns in a boating accident, it’s most likely because they were not wearing their life jacket when they fell overboard or were ejected from a boat,” Clauson emphasizes.
+“When a person drowns in a boating accident, it’s most likely because they were not wearing their life jacket when they fell overboard or were ejected from a boat,” emphasized Clauson.

-Interestingly, here are some of the main excuses our Nebraska conservation and boating enforcement officers hear when it comes to why people (and their pets) do not duly wear life jackets on a vessel.
+Interestingly, here are some of the repetitive excuses our Nebraska conservation officers hear each summer when it comes to why people (and their pets) do not duly wear life jackets on a vessel or in dark water.